graphops/docs/docs/launchpad/intro.md

 # Introduction

 Launchpad is a toolkit for running a Graph Protocol Indexer on Kubernetes.
 It aims to provide the fastest path to production multi-chain indexing, with sane security and performance defaults.
-It should work well whether you have a single host or twenty.
-It is comprised of an opinionated set of tools on your local machine, layered over one another to provide a declarative workflow through all the layers of your infrastructure.
+It should work well whether you have a single node cluster or twenty.
+It is comprised of an opinionated set of tools on your local machine, layered over one another to provide a declarative workflow to manage your deployments stack.

 There are three major components to be aware of: